Fury over attack on British war graves in Benghazi

 The Libyan authorities apologised and pledged to catch those responsible.

-The damage was "unethical, irresponsible and criminal", the ruling National Transitional Council said.'Extremely apologetic'
+The damage was "unethical, irresponsible and criminal", the ruling National Transitional Council said.

 The Foreign Office said it now believed the attack was carried out by militant islamists, known as Salafists, after Muslim shrines were also targeted.